Anal Cancer: Radiation Therapy

 What to expect during external radiation therapy

 Before you start treatment, your healthcare provider will do imaging scans of your cancer.
 This is done to measure the exact spot of the tumor so the beams of radiation can be focused there.
 Your healthcare provider may put small marks on your skin to mark the treatment area.
-This ensures that the radiation reaches only the tumor, and not healthy parts of your body.
+These marks are used to focus the radiation on the tumor, and not healthy parts of your body.
+A mold or cast might be made to hold you in the exact same position for each treatment.

 What are common side effects of radiation therapy for anal cancer?